 More than a quarter (27%) of homeowners have opened a home equity line of credit.
 Under the conditions listed above, those mortgages wouldn’t qualify for indemnification.
 To resolve the matter, an agent must either obtain a specific letter of indemnity from the prior underwriter or try to cure the title defect before closing.

 The best way to avoid having to utilize mutual indemnity agreement for missed liens and time-consuming title curative work is to track all the instruments in a title commitment after closing.
-If you or your company need help, payoff tracking is an easy and affordable option to ensure this work is done in a timely manner, every time.
-There are several reasons why a title agent needs payoff tracking, but one of the most important is that it helps maintain a high rate of complete real estate due diligence.
+If you or your company need help, release tracking is an easy and affordable option to ensure this work is done in a timely manner, every time.
+There are several reasons why a title agent needs release tracking, but one of the most important is that it helps maintain a high rate of complete real estate due diligence.